fvviz/matbruh/README.md

 I code to escape reality

-- 🌱 I’m currently learning Deep learning fundamentals
+- 🌱 I’m currently not working much and only do so when i have an idea in mind
 - 📫 You can reach me at discord: `fwiz#3435`
 <!--
 **fwizzz/fwizzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.